jennbriden/terraform-website/content/source/docs/cloud/sentinel/import/tfplan-v2.html.md

 * `change` - The data describing the change that will be made to this resource.
   For more details, see [Change Representation](#change-representation).

+-> Starting with Terraform 0.13, the `provider_name` field will contain the fully qualified path to the provider in the Terraform Registry.
+Example:
+`registry.terraform.io/hashicorp/null` for the null provider.

 ## The `output_changes` Collection

 The `output_changes` collection is a collection of the change operations for